Raimund J. Krob, PMP.

 Raimund lives in Locust Hill, Ontario, Canada with his wife Lauren and has been an ADMAT Project Leader since 2016.
 He is the proud father of three grown children and speaks fluent English and German, passable French, and is working on his Spanish.
 In April of 2016, Raimund retired from Bell Canada after 35 rewarding and enjoyable years of service, culminating in the role of Senior Project Manager in Bell’s Business Markets division.
 No-one, however, has noticed any signs of Raimund slowing down.

 Since first joining ADMAT for the Island Wreck expedition in 2012, Raimund has logged more than 1,000 hours under the water working on the many historical shipwrecks in the Dominican Republic.
 He has conducted maritime archaeological surveys on The Island Wreck, Le Casimir, The Tile Wreck, Wreck Two and the Wreck One survey.
 In February of 2014 Raimund earned his ADMAT’s Artefact Handling Level 1 certification on The Tile Wreck expedition and in July of the same year he earned his ADMAT’s Artefact Handling Level 2 and ADMAT’s Underwater Survey Diver Level 2 certifications on the Le Casimir expedition.
 In March of 2016 Raimund earned his ADMAT Project Leader Level 1 and his Maritime Archeological Geophysical Level 1 certifications working on the Wreck One survey, and then in July of 2017, Raimund earned his Project Leader Level 2 certification on the Wreck Two survey.
-In 2018 he will be Project Leader for Le Dragon/Washington survey.
+In 2018 he was the Project Leader for Le Dragon/Washington survey and will continue his excellent work as Project Leader for Le Dragon Project in 2019.
 Raimund is a classic example of an ADMAT student working his way through the ranks to leadership position, very successfully, as they say.

 Raimund has over 5,000 logged dives under his belt divided fairly evenly between recreational, instructional, and archaeological.
 He also serves concurrent roles in the following three organizations: